-John Kaempf specializes in defending churches and religious schools in Oregon sued for child sex abuse allegedly committed by employees or volunteers.
+John Kaempf specializes in defending churches and religious schools in Oregon and Washington sued for child sex abuse allegedly committed by employees or volunteers.
 He also defends child sex abuse lawsuits against individuals.

-He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of Oregon, both at trial and on appeal.
+He has 30 years of experience successfully defending child sex abuse cases in the state and federal courts of Oregon and Washington, both at trial and on appeal.
 He also assists local counsel with child sex abuse cases against religious entities nationwide.

 Oregon has been at the epicenter of child sex abuse cases nationally for decades.
 John has defended some of the largest civil child abuse cases in the country, including a recent case against a school involving over 70 plaintiffs.